Meeting and surpassing all audience expectations every day.

 He's not projecting power.

-So we're our foreign policy is sending lurch all over the world to lecture people about how you'd engage in the 21st century.
+So our foreign policy is sending lurch all over the world to lecture people about how you'd engage in the 21st century.

 That's it.

-That's the extent of our our foreign policy.
+That's the extent of our foreign policy.

 Send John Kerry, who served in Vietnam, to go over and lecture all these bad guys on how they should behave in the 21st century, and that we're not going to put up with this 20th century or 19th century crap anymore.